Kent State Golden Flashes

 The Kent State Golden Flashes are the athletic teams that represent Kent State University.
 The university fields 19 varsity athletic teams in the National Collegiate Athletic Association (NCAA) at the Division I level with football competing in the Football Bowl Subdivision.
 Kent State is a full member of the Mid-American Conference (MAC) and has been part of the MAC East division since it was created in 1998.
 Official school colors are Kent State Blue and Kent State Gold.

-Athletic events were held during the very first semester at Kent State in late 1913, with several intramural teams for female students and a limited number of opportunities for male students.
+Athletic events were held during the first semester at Kent State in late 1913, with several intramural teams for female students and a limited number of opportunities for male students.
 Early men's athletic events, in basketball and baseball, were played against local high school, church, and company teams.
 The first intercollegiate athletic event, a men's basketball game, was held in January 1915 and the baseball team held their first intercollegiate game later that year.
 A dedicated athletic field was built around 1920 and the school's first gymnasium opened in 1925.
 Football also debuted as a sport in 1920, followed by wrestling, men's tennis, men's gymnastics, and men's swimming.
+Joe Kotys, fresh off an appearance in the 1948 Summer Olympics, was dominant for the Golden Flashes in NCAA competition during this period accruing six individual men's gymnastics championships between 1949 and 1951.
 From 1932 to 1951, Kent State competed as a member of the Ohio Athletic Conference before joining the Mid-American Conference in 1951.
 The school's first permanent football stadium and a new basketball gym opened in 1950.